dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 Practical information
 _____________________

 This section describes how to configure and run the TC-Gen tool.
-The TC-Gen tool identifies tropical cyclone genesis events in both genesis forecasts and ATCF track datasets.
-It applies configurable logic to process the forecast and observed genesis events, classify them, and populate a contingency table with hits, misses, and false alarms.
-It writes the categorical counts and statistics to the output file(s).
-The tool can be configured to apply one or more sets of filtering criteria in a single run.
 The following sections describe the usage statement, required arguments, and optional arguments for tc_gen.

 tc_gen usage
 ~~~~~~~~~~~~